St Bathans fauna: Mammals

 Surprisingly, given modern New Zealand's dearth of land mammals, there is a basal theriiform mammal, the St Bathans mammal.
 Several species of mystacine bats are also known, as well as a vesper bat and several incertae sedis species.
-This bat fauna included Vulcanops, a giant burrowing bat three times the size of today's relatives, and more closely related to South American bats.
+This bat fauna included Vulcanops, a giant burrowing bat three times the size of today's relatives.
 This suggests that small land mammals were a common component of New Zealand's fauna in the Miocene, with even bats being significantly more diverse than today.

 Birds

 New Zealand's two modern palaeognath clades, the kiwi and moa, have early representatives in the fauna.
 The former is represented by the diminutive, possibly volant Proapteryx.
 The latter is represented by several bones and egg shells of currently unnamed species, but already identifiable as true moa, being large sized and flightless.
 The fact that moa are already recognisably modern in anatomy, and possibly ecology, while kiwis are fairly unspecialised and probably still flighted, confirms the previous suspicions that neither clade is closely related and that they arrived in New Zealand independently: moa arrived and became flightless earlier in the Cenozoic, while kiwi were then recent arrivals.

 Anseriforms (waterfowl) dominate the fauna.
-At least nine species are recognised from St Bathans, making it the richest waterfowl fauna in the world.
+Ten species are recognised from St Bathans, making it the richest waterfowl fauna in the world.
 All the waterfowl species are unique to New Zealand.
-Bones attributable to Cape Barren goose (Cereopsis spp.), thought to represent the ancestors of extinct Pleistocene-Holocene Cnemiornis goose, and those of a second possible goose species have been found.
-In both instances, there is not enough material currently to erect species.
-Stiff-tailed ducks dominate the fauna with Manuherikia lacustrina, M. minuta, M. douglasi, Dunstanneta johnstoneorum and a further undescribed species of Manuherikia.
-One species of shelduck, Miotadorna sanctibathansi, has been found and is common.
+Stiff-tailed ducks dominate the fauna with Manuherikia lacustrina, M. minuta, M. douglasi, M. primadividua and Dunstanneta johnstoneorum.
+Two species of shelduck, Miotadorna, have been found and are common but remains of the two largest taxa (probable anserines) are rare.
 The dabbling duck Matanas enrightii remains poorly known as only a few fossils have been found.

 Palaelodids are ancient relatives of flamingos.
 The new species from St Bathans (Palaelodus aotearoa) is smaller than, and morphologically distinct from, the Late Oligocene-Early Miocene Palaelodus wilsoni from Australia.

 Two pigeon species have been described.
 Rupephaps is a large fruit pigeon, possibly related to the modern Hemiphaga species.
 The Zealandian dove Deliaphaps zealandiensis is similar to the Nicobar pigeon.

 Several Gruiformes have been described.
 The St Bathans adzebill (Aptornis proasciarostratus) was only slightly smaller than its more recent descendants.
 There were two flightless rails: the common Priscaweka parvales and uncommon Litorallus livezeyi.
 Priscaweka parvales was no bigger than a sparrow.